 One thing that should really be appreciated about the Duchess of Cambridge is that she’s been in the public consciousness since she was 20 years old and, 15 years later, she’s remarkably light on having put a foot wrong.
 All things considered, she’s been discreet, good-natured and respectful of not only William, but his family and her own.
 To be honest, of all of her traits, that’s the one I find the most impressive.
 I cannot emphasize enough how glad I am that there’s not an extensive digital footprint of my own college or early 20s phase (untagged Facebook photos aside).

-Moving on, the Prince of Wales visited Leicester on Wednesday to meet people currently working with and/or benefiting from services provided by his charity, the Prince’s Trust.
+The Prince of Wales visited Leicester on Wednesday to meet people currently working with and/or benefiting from services provided by his charity, the Prince’s Trust.
 Clarence House provides a full rundown here.

 On January 27, 1859 Queen’s Victoria’s eldest daughter, Victoria, gave birth to her first child at the Crown Prince’s Palace in Berlin.
 The birth was difficult: There was a delay in alerting doctors that the princess was in labor, doctors were hesitant to physically examine her and the baby was in breach.
 After a long and complicated labor, during which the lives of both mother and child were in danger, a son was delivered.